-Management is also aware that material uncertainties exist, related to current economic conditions, which could adversely affect the Company's ability to continue to finance its activities.
 Management's plan includes continuing to pursue additional sources of equity financing to fund its exploration programs.
 Management expects that the Company will have sufficient capital to fund operations and keep its mineral property in good standing for the upcoming fiscal year.
 Further discussion of liquidity risk has been disclosed in Notes 7 and 8.